daniel-ordonez/daniel-ordonez/content/blog/the-essence-of-todays-marketing.md

 When both parties work together, they can create a charismatic brand.

-The best example I can think of is _Coca Cola_.
+A great example of a charismatic brand is _Coca-Cola_.

-Coco cola does not (only) sell carbonated water in its ads, they offer good times, the joy of sharing, relaxing with friends, and feelings so deep and abstract as love or Christmas.
+Coco-Cola does not (only) sell carbonated water in its ads; it also offers good times, the joy of sharing and relaxing with friends, and other feelings so deep and abstract as love or Christmas.

-The analytical side can create an attractive value proposition through product, price, and other aspects of _the marketing mix_ that can be controlled, but no business has control over the consumer feels.
+The analytical side can create an attractive value proposition through product, price, and other aspects of _the marketing mix_ that are in control of the brand.

-This is how traditional marketing strategies (targeting demographics) have long worked.
+That's how traditional marketing strategies (targeting demographics) have long worked.

-But now companies need to appeal to the feels and emotions of the consumer (directed at psychographics) so they can create a deep connection with the brand.
+Now, with a psychographic approach, brands make more personal promises that appeal to the feels and emotions of the people.

+> Brands today need both: a corporate strategy that works and an appealing human side.

-## Conclusion
+## Conclusions

-The purpose of marketing is a very simple one, to differentiate yourself, to attract the attention of an audience so that they prefer to consume your offer.
+The purpose of marketing is to be noticed, to attract, and to be preferred by the consumer.

-It is natural as time passes that there will be more and more options for the consumer, so we must try harder to win their preference.
+It is natural as time passes that there will be more and more options in the market for the consumers to choose from; that's why businesses need marketing.

-Previously, a marketing campaign was targeted at a population hoping to capture the largest group of people in a demographic.
+Marketing campaigns used to be loosely targeted at populations hoping to capture the largest group of people in a demographic.
+Now technology enables us to reach many specific groups with a more personalized approach.

-Now, the need to create a relationship with the consumer on a personal level has led to more personalized marketing, directed to people according to their tastes, believes, and behavior.
+Data has told us that psychography works, which explains why brands are looking to create relationships with the consumer on a personal level, with strategies that target specific beliefs and behaviors.

-Charismatic brands achieve great success because they know how to combine the strategies of the company with the creative and emotional side of a brand.
+Charismatic brands can achieve such success because they know how to combine the strategies of the company with the creative and emotional side of a brand.

-It is not enough to turn the consumer into a customer using an attractive promise, it is necessary to delight them with a result that constantly and without fail exceeds their expectations so that they develop confidence in the brand.
+It is not enough to get the consumer into buying your products; you have to delight with results that exceed their expectations.

-Having the consumers' trust gives a great advantage over the competition, but it's not easy work, and once obtained it has to be cherished and treated with respect.
+Having the consumers' trust gives any brand an advantage over the competition, but getting there is not easy work, and once obtained, that trust has to be cherished and treated with respect.